 128 C.E.

 Marcion of Sinope combines the Apostolicon with the Gospel of the Lord Jesus Christ (the Evangelicon) into a single codex—the Testamentum, the first Christian Bible—excluding the Hebrew Bible.
-This date is justified by Eznik of Kolb’s report that Marcion fixed Christ’s appearance roughly one hundred years before the moment Marcion canonized his Bible: if Christ’s descent is dated to 31 Dec.
-28 C.E. (or 1 Jan.
-29 C.E.), then roughly one hundred years later marks the point at which Marcion bound Gospel and Apostle together as a single canon.
+This date is justified by Eznik of Kolb’s report that Marcion fixed Christ’s appearance roughly 100 years before Marcion canonized his Bible.
+If Christ’s descent is dated to December 31st 28 C.E. (or January 1st 29 C.E.), then roughly one hundred years later marks the point at which Marcion bound Gospel and Apostle together as a single canon.

 132 C.E.